xlcollaborative/xlf-agreement/agreement.md

 2.  secure [majority approval](#majority) in favor of their application

-3.  provide the candidate complete copies of all sublicenses still in effect

-4.  receive and [circulate](#circulating-messages) a message from the candidate confirming receipt of, and approving, all sublicenses still in effect

-5.  [circulate](#circulating-messages) a current list of all contributor [addresses](#addresses), including the new contributor's
+3.  [circulate](#circulating-messages) a current list of all contributor [addresses](#addresses), including the new contributor's

 ### Resignation

 Any contributor may resign at any time by [circulating](#circulating-messages) a message of resignation.
-When a contributor resigns, all cross licenses to that contributor end, but their cross licenses to other contributors, as well as any sublicenses they have given, continue.
+When a contributor resigns, all cross licenses to that contributor end, but their cross licenses to other contributors, as well as any sublicenses they have given for [relicensing](#relicensing), continue.

 ## Cross Licenses